Swanson-Hysell-Group/2020_large_igneous_provinces/README.md

 This repository contains data and code associated with the following paper:

-Park, Y., Swanson-Hysell, N.L., Macdonald, F.A., Lisiecki, L.E., 2018, Evaluating the relationship between large igneous province area and Earth’s long-term climate state: Manuscript in review.
+Park, Y., Swanson-Hysell, N.L., Macdonald, F.A., Lisiecki, L.E., 2019, (accepted; in press), Evaluating the relationship between the area and latitude of large igneous provinces and Earth’s long-term climate state *AGU Book: Environmental Change and Large Igneous Provinces*.
+Preprint available on EarthArXiv: 10.31223/osf.io/p9ndf.

 ## Computational Environment